wekeo/eo-data-vis-good-practice-guide/docs/source/08_examples/08_2_oceans_and_sea_ice.rst

    :width: 100%
    :alt: Viewing ocean colour signals with different palettes

-   Viewing ocean colour signals with different palettes (Credit: Aida Alvera-Azcárate)
+   Viewing ocean colour signals with different palettes (Credit: Aida Alvera-Azcárate).
+Whilst providing information is a core aim of most EO visualisation, artistic and creative approaches can also be inspiring.

 //